Crop development

 Wheat

-At the end of March, 67% of the GB winter wheat crop is in excellent or good condition.
-This is much improved from 44% at the end of November and 33% at this point last year.
-But the proportion in excellent or good condition is still below the 90% recorded in March 2023 and 81% in March 2022.
+At the end of April, 60% of the GB winter wheat crop is in excellent or good condition.
+This is down from 67% at the end of March but still well above the 45% reported a year ago (end-April 2024).
+But the proportion in excellent or good condition is still below the 88% recorded in April 2023 and 83% in April 2022.

 Winter barley